http-kit/http-kit/README.md

 * Clean compact code, simple and correct is my goal.
 Feature rich is not desired.
 * Asynchronous.
-* Fast, I like fast.
-The server should handle 50k+ req/s if response with a few kilobytes of constant string.
 * Memory efficient.
 Memory is cheap, but anyway, I will do my best to save it.
 * Handle timeout correctly.
 The server is intented to live behind